Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of days of iShares Cybersecurity and Tech ETF is lower, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -34.4 days of iShares Cybersecurity and Tech ETF is lower, thus worse.

 MaxDuration:

-• The maximum time in days below previous high water mark over 5 years of iShares Cybersecurity and Tech ETF is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 564 days in the last 5 years of iShares Cybersecurity and Tech ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: